 - Find out about Coast Watchers in Cleveleys

 - Coast Watchers Knott End and Over Wyre is on the Visit Poulton website

 Why Watching the Coast is Important

-We’re lucky here on the Fylde Coast because the vast majority of our sea defences are man-made.
-Most of them new or well maintained but other areas of the UK coast aren’t so lucky.
+Here on the Fylde Coast we’re lucky that the vast majority of our sea defences are man-made.
+Most of them new or well maintained and huge amounts of money has been spent on protecting the area.
+Other areas of the UK coast aren’t so lucky.